Kale-23/Qiime2_Microbiome_Analysis/README.md

   --i-data sequences/fmt-tutorial-demux-2.qza \
   --o-visualization sequences/demux-summary-2.qzv
 ```
-- This is for the 10% subsample data from [the qiime2 FMT tutorial](https://docs.qiime2.org/2022.2/tutorials/fmt/) and is already in qza format

 - If I were to start with the data given in lab, the following code would be run:

 ``` bash
 #download the fastp command for single end reads
 cp /tmp/gen711_project_data/fastp-single.sh .